ipab-slmc/exotica/exotica/doc/Initializers.rst

 Initializers
 ************

-Initialization of core components is done via Initializers.
+Initialization of core components is done via _Initializers_.
 An initializer is a collection of properties that each objects uses to initialize itself.
 These could be either required or optional.
 Each core class can get the value of these properties from its initializer, e.g. a solver may require number of iterations or a convergence rate.

-The initializers may be created manually (c++), from config files (XML) or using wrappers (python).
+The initializers may be created manually (C++), from config files (XML) or using wrappers (Python).
 These wrappers provide a useful abstractions for creating and initializing EXOTica core components directly from scripts or configuration files.